 - Want really steady views?
 Invest in a dedicated binocular mount.
 This can be a simple "L" bracket ($10 to $20) that attaches to a tripod — or, much better, a fancy parallelogram-style mount ($200 or more) that holds your binoculars for astronomy pointing at any angle overhead while you raise or lower them to suit your eyes.
 This is especially useful for sharing views with others.

-- Check the internet.
-Do-it-yourself binocular-mount projects abound online (such as the broomstick solution shown above), and even if you never build the various projects you come across, you're sure to be amazed by the fascinating and delightful contraptions people have come up with.
+- Do it yourself.
+DIY binocular-mount projects abound online (such as the broomstick solution shown above, or Alan MacRobert's handmade shoulder mount), and even if you never build the various projects you come across, you're sure to be amazed by the fascinating and delightful contraptions people have come up with.